Eredost/SnowTricks/README.md

         php bin/console doctrine:database:create
         php bin/console doctrine:migrations:migrate
         php bin/console doctrine:fixtures:load
-6. And finally you can launch the integrated Symfony server with the following command:
+6. And finally you can launch the Symfony server with the following command:

-        php bin/console server:run
+        symfony serve

 **And it's done !**